avigneau-phdata/fivetran-demo/README.md

 ## Overview

 ## Usage

+### Lambda Code
+Update the `lambda_function.py` python script with the code that should be deployed to the lambda function

+### Infrastructure Naming
+Update the values in `main.tf` if desired to change the names of the infrastructure that will be created

+### Environment Configuration
 Create a file in the root directory of this repository named `.env.` and paste the following into it:

 ```